-A Parsl app is defined by annotating a Python function with a decorator: the @python_app decorator for a Python app, and the @bash_app decorator for a Bash app.
-Python apps encapsulate pure Python code, while Bash apps wrap calls to external applications and scripts.
+A Parsl app is defined by annotating a Python function with a decorator: the @python_app decorator for a Python app, the @bash_app decorator for a Bash app, and the @join_app decorator for a Join app.

+Python apps encapsulate pure Python code, while Bash apps wrap calls to external applications and scripts, and Join apps allow composition of other apps to form sub-workflows.